min2ha/ukwa-site/content/target/46093/index.en.md

   "start_date": "2016-10-11T11:00:00Z"
 }

-# Farr Institute of Health Informatics Research, The

 The Farr Institute is a UK-wide research collaboration involving 21 academic institutions and health partners in England, Scotland and Wales.
 Publically funded by a consortium of ten organisations led by the Medical Research Council, the Institute delivers research using ‘big data’ to advance the health and care of patients and the public.